AsgerJon/WorkToy/README.md

 #### Background

-The descriptor protocol in Python allows significant customization of the attribute access mechanism.
+The descriptor protocol in Python allows significant customisation of the attribute access mechanism.
 To understand this protocol, consider a class body assigning an object to a name.
 During the class creation process, when this line is reached, the object is assigned to the name.
 For the